dd9jn/rfc4880bis/crypto-refresh.md

 ## String-to-Key (S2K) Specifiers

-String-to-key (S2K) specifiers are used to convert passphrase strings into symmetric-key encryption/decryption keys.
+A string-to-key (S2K) specifier is used to convert a passphrase string into a symmetric-key encryption/decryption key.
 They are used in two places, currently: to encrypt the secret part of private keys in the private keyring, and to convert passphrases to encryption keys for symmetrically encrypted messages.

 ### String-to-Key (S2K) Specifier Types {#s2k-types}

-There are three types of S2K specifiers currently supported, and some reserved values:
+There are four types of S2K specifiers currently supported, and some reserved values:

 {: title="S2K type registry"}
 ID | S2K Type | Generate? | Reference